 It would be much better to have a local bank account and transfer your money online from your Thai account to that of your girlfriend or wife.
 If you are going to retire then you need to show 800,000THB in a Thai bank account and the same goes with the marriage visa having to show 400,000THB in a Thai bank account.
 You can’t extend your visa if you don’t have a local bank account.

 The problem stems from 2000 when the Bank of Thailand issued ‘recommendations’ to all Thai banks to avoid money laundering.
 Since then the banking rules for opening an account have become very strict.
 Some banks want a residence certificate however in order to have that status you would have already had a bank account.
 Some will open a savings account but want a valid work permit.
 It does get frustrating.

 – Bank fees in Thailand are not as high as they are in the West.

 – There is a limit on ATM withdrawals of 50,000THB per day.

 – For savings accounts, the fees are very low.

 If you have an account other than a savings account the fees to go up with such conveniences as internet banking.
 The online banking facilities in Thailand is very good and as mentioned above you can pay your bills online or transfer funds from your Thai bank account while overseas.
 Note that as a security measure it normally sends a code to your mobile phone for internet transfer which you need to confirm for the transaction to complete.
 See other articles on retirement in Thailand.

-If you are going to retire in Thailand, open a business, or live in Thailand after you get married in Thailand then speak to us about opening a bank account so we may point you in the right direction.
+If you are going to retire in Thailand, open a business, or live in Thailand after you have completed your marriage registration in Thailand then speak to us about opening a bank account so we may point you in the right direction.
 The alternative is going door to door with banks in Thailand.